redis/ioredis/README.md

 ## Pub/Sub

 Redis provides several commands for developers to implement the [Publish–subscribe pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern).
-There are two roles in this pattern, publishers and subscribers.
+There are two roles in this pattern: publisher and subscriber.
 Publishers are not programmed to send their messages to specific subscribers.
 Rather, published messages are characterized into channels, without knowledge of what (if any) subscribers there may be.

 By leveraging Node.js's built-in events module, ioredis makes pub/sub very straightforward to use.
 Below is a simple example that consists of two files, one is publisher.js that publishes messages to a channel, the other is subscriber.js that listens for messages on specific channels.